CurveDocs/curve-docs/docs/curve_dao/VotingEscrow/VotingEscrow.md

     Getter for the current total supply of veCRV (= total voting power) at timestamp `t`.

-    Returns: veCRV supply (uint256) at a specific block height.
+    Returns: supply (uint256) at a specific block height.

     | Input      | Type   | Description |
     | ----------- | -------| ----|